Hindgut fermentation

-Hindgut fermentation is a digestive process seen in monogastric herbivores, animals with a simple, single-chambered stomach.
-Cellulose is digested with the aid of symbiotic bacteria.
-The microbial fermentation occurs in the digestive organs that follow the small intestine: the large intestine and cecum.
+Hindgut fermentation is a digestive process seen in monogastric herbivores (animals with a simple, single-chambered stomach).
+Cellulose is digested with the aid of symbiotic microbes including bacteria, archaea, and eukaryotes.
+The microbial fermentation occurs in the digestive organs that follow the small intestine: the cecum and large intestine.
 Examples of hindgut fermenters include proboscideans and large odd-toed ungulates such as horses and rhinos, as well as small animals such as rodents, rabbits and koalas.

 In contrast, foregut fermentation is the form of cellulose digestion seen in ruminants such as cattle which have a four-chambered stomach, as well as in sloths, macropodids, some monkeys, and one bird, the hoatzin.

 Cecum

 Hindgut fermenters generally have a cecum and large intestine that are much larger and more complex than those of a foregut or midgut fermenter.
 Research on small cecum fermenters such as flying squirrels, rabbits and lemurs has revealed these mammals to have a GI tract about 10-13 times the length of their body.
 This is due to the high intake of fiber and other hard to digest compounds that are characteristic to the diet of monogastric herbivores.
-Unlike in foregut fermenters, the cecum is located after the stomach and small intestine in monogastric animals, which limits the amount of further digestion or absorption that can occur after the food is fermented.

-Large intestine

-In smaller hindgut fermenters of the order Lagomorpha (rabbits, hares, and pikas), cecotropes formed in the cecum are passed through the large intestine and subsequently reingested to allow another opportunity to absorb nutrients.
-Cecotropes are surrounded by a layer of mucus which protects them from stomach acid but which does not inhibit nutrient absorption in the small intestine.
-Coprophagy is also practiced by some rodents, such as the capybara, guinea pig and related species, and by the marsupial common ringtail possum.
+Easily digestible food is processed in the gastrointestinal tract & expelled as regular feces.
+But in order to get nutrients out of hard to digest fiber, some smaller hindgut fermenters, like lagomorphs (rabbits, hares, pikas), ferment fiber in the cecum (at the small and large intestine junction) and then expel the contents as cecotropes, which are reingested (cecotrophy).
+The cecotropes are then absorbed in the small intestine to utilize the nutrients.

 This process is also beneficial in allowing for restoration of the microflora population, or gut flora.
-These microbes are found in the digestive organs of living creatures and can act as protective agents that strengthen the immune system.
-Hindgut fermenters do have the ability to expel their microflora, which is useful during the acts of hibernation, estivation and torpor.
+These microbes are found in the gastrointestinal tract and can act as protective agents that strengthen the immune system.
+Small hindgut fermenters have the ability to expel their microflora, which is useful during the acts of hibernation, estivation and torpor.

 Efficiency

 While foregut fermentation is generally considered more efficient, and monogastric animals cannot digest cellulose as efficiently as ruminants, hindgut fermentation allows animals to consume small amounts of low-quality forage all day long and thus survive in conditions where ruminants might not be able to obtain nutrition adequate for their needs.
-Hindgut fermenters are able to extract more nutrition out of small quantities of feed.
-The large hind-gut fermenters are bulk feeders: they ingest large quantities of low-nutrient food, which they process more rapidly than would be possible for a similarly sized foregut fermenter.
+While ruminants require a good deal of time resting between meals, hindgut fermenters are able to take in smaller meals more frequently, allowing them to eat and move more readily.
+The large hindgut fermenters are bulk feeders: they ingest large quantities of low-nutrient food, which they process more rapidly than would be possible for a similarly sized foregut fermenter.
 The main food in that category is grass, and grassland grazers move over long distances to take advantage of the growth phases of grass in different regions.